Ajay-Dhangar/CodeMastermindHQ/docs/react/create-react-app/development/setting-up-your-editor.md

 ```

 :::note
-- If you've adjusted the [HOST or PORT environment variables](advanced-configuration), the URL may be different.
+- If you've adjusted the <u>HOST or PORT environment variables</u>, the URL may be different.
 :::
 Start your app by running `npm start`, and then you can start debugging in VS Code by pressing `F5` or clicking the green debug icon.
 This allows you to write code, set breakpoints, make changes, and debug your code without leaving the editor.